Estimated reading time: 5 minutes

 Conduct The Final Walkthrough

 It’s recommended that homebuyers perform a final walkthrough of the property a few days before closing to verify that any repairs have been made and the seller’s possessions have been removed.
+This is an important part of the home buying process not to overlook!

 The closing typically occurs at the title company and takes about an hour.
 A few days before closing, you should check with your title agent to determine what items are needed for closing.
 At a minimum, you should bring your driver’s license and certified funds to closing.
 Once you’ve signed all documentation, your lender has funded your loan and the documents have been recorded at the County Recorder’s office, you’ll get the keys to your new home!